-If you use freelance drivers or other contracted workers in your trucking fleet, you have to report these payments using IRS Form 1099-MISC.
+If you use freelance drivers or other contracted workers in your trucking fleet, you have to report these payments using IRS Form 1099-NEC.

 Knowing the difference between these forms and filing them on time is very important for you and anyone you pay during the tax season.
 The smallest mistake could result in serious hassle and fines for you and your employees.

-Below is a list of services, incomes, and expenses for which you will need to file an IRS Form 1099-MISC.
-If you’ve paid any of these during the tax season, you must file a separate 1099-MISC form for each.
+Below is a list of services, incomes, and expenses for which you will need to file an IRS Form 1099-NEC.
+If you’ve paid any of these during the tax season, you must file a separate 1099-NEC form for each.

-- Paid $600 or more in services, lodging, and other expense
+Paid $600 or more in services, lodging, and other expenses

-There are some expenses that you DO NOT REPORT on your Form 1099-MISC this tax season:
+There are some expenses that you DO NOT REPORT on your Form 1099-NEC this tax season:

 Here’s an in-depth look at the IRS Form W-2 and what’s required of you as an employer.